 For this reason, I am writing this post.
 I intend to compile all the search engine optimization ideas in a single post, and hopefully, you would find it resourceful.

-When do you classify search engine optimization effort as effective?
+When do you classify search engine optimization efforts as effective?

 You call something effective when you begin to see the result of your effort, and when this happens, you rinse and repeat your method to achieve a better result.

 When things are not effective, you change strategies and try other ideas.